Coast Guard Cutters Arrive at Naval Station Rota

-NAVAL STATION ROTA, Spain (April 14, 2021) The Sentinel-class fast response cutter USCGC Robert Goldman (WPC 1142) arrives at Naval Station (NAVSTA) Rota, Spain, April 14, 2021.
+NAVAL STATION ROTA, Spain (April 14, 2021) The Sentinel-class fast response cutter USCGC Charles Moulthrope (WPC 1141) arrives at Naval Station (NAVSTA) Rota, Spain, April 14, 2021.
 After a two-week transit across the Atlantic Ocean, the cutters arrived in-port to resupply, before continuing to conduct operations in U.S. Sixth Fleet.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Nathan Carpenter)

 |Date Taken: